typescript-cheatsheets/react/docs/basic/troubleshooting/types.md

 }
 ```

-Within this file, add the `declare` syntax for your desired module, say `my-untyped-module`– to the declaration file.
+Within this file, add the `declare` syntax for your desired module, say `my-untyped-module`– to the declaration file:

 ```ts
 // inside typedec.d.ts